By the time students reach middle school, they have had lots of writing experience.

 79. Summarize your weekday morning routine.

-80. What are you most looking forward to do when older and why?
+80. What are you most looking forward to doing when older and why?

 81. Explain how you are different from other people.